 The National Marine Sanctuary Small Boat Program

-Every national marine sanctuary relies on small boats to access protected areas.
-This access is necessary for sanctuaries to implement our management plans, each of which addresses unique local challenges and opportunities.
-ONMS currently maintains and operates more than 45 vessels ranging from small tenders or utility boats to larger regional class boats up to 85 feet in length.
+Every national marine sanctuary relies on small boats to conduct its on-water operations. and implement its management plan, each of which addresses unique local challenges and opportunities.
+ONMS currently maintains and operates more than 40 vessels ranging from small tenders or utility boats to larger regional class boats up to 85 feet in length.
 These vessels are specially designed to meet the needs of each site through a wide range of activities, including:

 - Marine archaeology